js13kGames/flip-flop/README.md

 same neon that [Dudley Storey uses for his bar sign][neon].
 The chips are my own design.

+### Colors ###

+Colors for the LEDs where chosen from [Martin Krzywinski's notes on palettes for color blindness][cbm].
+You can switch them to letters by holding down the power button until the LED blinks, then letting go.

 ### Help ###

 [Sarah Mitchell][] provided useful feedback on color choices and pushed me to make the reset button work all the time.
+She's the reason there's a delightful ghost chip when you select an empty spot on the circuit board.

 ## Compatibility ##